 There are three types of federal financial aid programs available at Irvine Valley College: grants, work-study, and Direct Loan.
 A grant (Pell or FSEOG) is money that does not need to be paid back.
 Federal Work-Study consists of a part-time job on or off-campus that provides income to help students pay for educational expenses.
 Federal Direct Loan is money that has to be paid back.

 A "CCPG Fee Waiver" or the California College Promise Grant is an enrollment fee waiver program provided by the state of California to California residents attending a California community college.
 This state fee waiver was designed to provide educational assistance for eligible students by waiving the enrollment fees.
-Students can apply by completing the online California College Promise Grant application and/or the Free Application For Federal Student Aid (FAFSA).
-Students (or the California Dream Act Application (for AB540 students)) may qualify for the CCPG Fee Waiver based on receipt of certain forms of public assistance, by meeting specific income standards or by completing the FAFSA / California Dream Act Application and having "financial need".
-This is the most accessible form of all financial aid programs offered at Irvine Valley College.
+Students can apply by completing the Free Application For Federal Student Aid (FAFSA) or the California Dream Act Application (for AB540 students).
+Students may qualify for the CCPG Fee Waiver based on receipt of certain forms of public assistance, by meeting specific income standards or by having "financial need".
+This is the most accessible form of financial aid offered at Irvine Valley College.

 Yes.
 Payments for student loans begin once a student leaves school for six months (or falls below half-time enrollment for six months).

 There are scholarship opportunities offered through IVC Foundation Office in addition to other external scholarship opportunities found here: https://financialaid.ivc.edu/scholarship/external-scholarship-opportunities

 IVC Foundation Scholarships application period opens in November and closes the first week of February each academic year.
 Make sure that your College of Record is IVC and that you have an IVC email address.
 All students must have a FAFSA or California Dream Act Application (for AB540 students only) submitted for that academic year while international students won’t need to submit either.